patrick-gadula/ptkEssentials/README.md

 # ptkEssentials

 A custom Minecraft server plugin designed to enhance gameplay with economy tools, clan features, and quality-of-life utilities.
-Built for Spigot API version 1.15.
+Built for Spigot, MC version 1.21.4.

 ## Features